mnieber/dodo-commands/doc/goals.rst

 Goals of the Dodo Commands system
 *********************************

 The Dodo Commands system supports various goals, the main one being: associate a set of short commands with each project to automate frequent tasks.
 The following list skips some of the details, but gives a general overview.
-To see a use-case, visit this `page <https://github.com/mnieber/dodo_commands>`_.
+We also encourage you to try the tutorial on this `page <https://github.com/mnieber/dodo_commands>`_.

 Provide a per-project environment
 =================================